RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 5 (19/10/2021)
-- Commit "OpenGL Window!!!"
-    - Used OpenGL to create a cross-platform window to render graphics to
-    - OpenGL's Library can be found [here](https://github.com/glfw/glfw)

 ### Day 8 (22/10/2021)
 - Commit "Event System and Proper Window Class"
     - Created an Event System to handle events (such as the window resizing and whether a certain key on a keyboard is pressed)